michelleg06/DataViz/README.md

                     ggtitle("Property Tax in Mexican Municipalities: 2010:2021")

 ```
-*Note: The snippet above does not include the data wrangling part*
+*Note: The snippet above does not include the data wrangling part.*

+## Distributions

+Visualising the distribution of a variable can give us pretty good insights on the statistical properties of the vector and practical implications on what we're trying to offer.
+Below I'll show a few visualisations that I enjoy: split histograms, and overlapping density distributions.